LeeDev428/Robobuddy/GETTING_STARTED.md

 > **You asked for:** A modular AI robot brain that uses your GTX 1650, stores ML data, and can eventually recognize people.
 Here's what I delivered.

+> **AI provider note:** RoboBuddy now uses a chat-capable Groq model by default and can optionally use the OpenAI Responses API.
+ChatGPT Business does not include OpenAI API usage; API access requires a separately billed API key.
+See `.env.example` for `AI_PROVIDER`, model, timeout, retry, and conversation-memory settings.

 ---

 ## ✅ What's Been Delivered